 Kermit (aka Ken), AB1J

 Here I am operating as AB1J/9 (SOSB/15 LP non-assisted) in the 2011 CQ WW RTTY contest from the Goshen (IN) ARC station (K9WJU).
 They have a TH11DX on a 100 foot tower which outperformed my attic dipoles at home.
 Who knew?
-At the start of the contest the SFI was 190, which is still the high for Cycle 24.
+At the start of the contest the SFI was 190 and conditions were superb.
 GREAT FUN!
 Thanks to the club for letting me use their station.